Worried about hardware or software issues, or a slew of other disaster events with your infrastructure? Read on to know about AWS Disaster Recovery.

 But for workloads that must be restored in the quickest possible time, you can use the multi-site active/active or warm standby method.

-Try to achieve a combination that helps you strike the right balance between performance and planning cost of recovery.
+Try to achieve a combination that helps you strike the right balance between performance and planning the cost of recovery.

 2. Determine the RTO and RPO